-While it is nice that Word can create its own data source, your options for using this data are limited.
-Further, if you already have your data in a spreadsheet, it doesn’t make much sense to retype all the information into Word’s data source.
-Fortunately, Word’s mail merge feature will work seamlessly with data from Excel.
+Word's mail merge feature works seamlessly with data from Excel.
+While Word also allows you to create its own data source, options for using this data are limited.
+Further, if you already have your data in a spreadsheet, it doesn't make much sense to retype all the information into Word's data source.

 Preparing Your Data for Mail Merge

 Theoretically, you can use any Excel worksheet in a Word mail merge function without any special preparation.
 However, I recommend that you do take some time to prepare your worksheet to optimize the mail merge process.
 Here are a few guidelines you should observe to make the mail merge process go more smoothly: